Mash and Mallow

 Ready to taste whiskey like you know what you’re doing?
 It’s easier than it looks.
 This simple, five-step method helps you slow down and appreciate all the complex flavors packed into your glass.
 It’s not about being a stuffy connoisseur; it’s about getting more enjoyment from your drink.
 This process works for any spirit, from a classic bourbon to our own S’mores Whiskey.
 By engaging all your senses, you can pick up on subtle notes you might otherwise miss.
 Let’s walk through it.

-Step 1: Observe the Color
+Step 1: Look at the Color

 Before you do anything else, just look at the whiskey in your glass.
 Hold it up to the light and notice its color.
 Is it pale straw, golden honey, or a deep amber?
 The hue can tell you a bit about the whiskey’s story.
 Since whiskey is aged in wooden barrels, usually oak, it gets its unique taste and color from the wood.
 A darker color often suggests a longer aging period or a specific type of barrel, which can hint at the flavors waiting for you.
 It’s the first clue in your delicious detective work.

-Step 2: Nose the Aromas
+Step 2: Take in the Aromas

 Next, give the whiskey a gentle swirl and bring the glass to your nose.
 Your sense of smell is a huge part of how you experience flavor, so don’t skip this step.
 Instead of taking a big, sharp sniff (which will likely just give you a whiff of alcohol), try keeping your lips slightly parted and breathing in gently through both your mouth and nose.
 This technique softens the alcohol burn and lets the real aromas come through.
 You might smell notes of vanilla, caramel, smoke, or fruit.
 It’s amazing what you can pick up before you even take a sip.